-Policy Overview: The decision should be made with regard to the Secretary of State's Guidance and the Licensing Authority's Statement of Licensing Policy under the Licensing Act 2003.
-Where the decision departs from Policy or Guidance the departure must be directed solely at the attainment of the licensing objectives.
+Policy Overview: The decision should be made with regard to the Secretary of State's Guidance and the Licensing Authority's Statement of Licensing Policy under the and that such departure be supported by proper reasons.

+Licensing Act 2003.
+Where the decision departs from Policy or Guidance the departure must be directed solely at the attainment of the licensing objectives, formulated to ensure a fair hearing for all parties.